The House Next Door

 Metropolitan is a film that White likes a lot; he refers to it regularly in his reviews and last year introduced a screening of the work at New Directors/New Films.
 So how can he so categorically misremember this moment?
 The scene involves Clements and Stillman stand-by Chris Eigeman, and it's the latter who discovers the junked toys and lets loose a wistful reverie: "It's incredible the things some people throw away: Steiff stuffed animals, an Aurora model motoring set, a Derringer!
 Do you remember the Derringer craze?
 These are the toys of our generation.
 The childhood of our whole generation is represented here."
 The toys are not Eigeman's own and yet he too has an immediate emotional connection with them, one that hinges explicitly on brand-name nostalgia; the "specif[ic] model" of cap gun is not only named, it's named twice.
 There's something of the connoisseur in Eigeman's reaction—these are collector's items!—but his monologue mainly speaks to the ways that our childhood memories are inextricably (trade-) marked by the corporate past.

 So what do the above toys have in common?
-I'd say they are all iconic brands, perennial favorites that have transcended their historical specificity to become timeless classics.
-They are brands in the way that "Kleenex" and "Band-Aid" are brands.
-In that sense they are not that different from the original characters based on generic models: Woody (the cowboy), Buzz (the spaceman), Hamm (the piggy bank), Lots-O'-Huggin' (the teddy bear) and the majority of TS3's characters, instantly identifiable but non-proprietary.
+I’d say they are all iconic brands, perennial favorites that have transcended their historical specificity to become timeless classics.
+They are brands in the way that “Kleenex” and “Band-Aid” are brands.
+In that sense they are not that different from the original characters based on generic models: Woody (the cowboy), Buzz (the spaceman), Hamm (the piggy bank), Lots-O’-Huggin’ (the teddy bear) and the majority of Toy Story 3’s characters, instantly identifiable but non-proprietary.
 Of the vast array of playthings on display at the Sunnyside Daycare Center, only a handful correspond to trademarked designs.
 There are literally dozens of opportunities for product placement that are not capitalized on.
-The branded exceptions are of a piece with the film's world-making and with the Pixar team's layered homages to their creative predecessors.
-In an era of productions that mechanically monetize preexistent properties (Alvin and the Chipmunks anyone?), White's canned anti-corporate critique is embarrassingly misdirected.
+The branded exceptions are of a piece with the film’s world-making and with the Pixar team’s layered homages to their creative predecessors.
+In an era of productions that mechanically monetize preexistent properties (Alvin and the Chipmunks anyone?), White’s canned anti-corporate critique is embarrassingly misdirected.

-You'd never know it from Armond's review, but the entire plot of TS3 is a self-evidently explicit critique of commercialism's two complimentary principles: endless novelty (Andy's emotional connection to the toys is based on his life-long relationship with them) and disposability (the idea of simply junking old toys is made horrifying, that of donating them to a younger generation elevated to a moral good).
+You’d never know it from Armond’s review, but the entire plot of Toy Story 3 is a self-evidently explicit critique of commercialism’s two complimentary principles: endless novelty (Andy’s emotional connection to the toys is based on his life-long relationship with them) and disposability (the idea of simply junking old toys is made horrifying, that of donating them to a younger generation elevated to a moral good).
 One could argue that these themes are insincere or hypocritical in the context of a commercial mega-production, but this is not an argument White makes.
-He dismisses the film as "strictly a celebration of consumerism" without any reference to these tropes.
-That's either oblivious or dishonest.
+He dismisses the film as “strictly a celebration of consumerism” without any reference to these tropes.
+That’s either oblivious or dishonest.

 Paragraph two is primarily plot synopsis, with a second better-than thrown in: